butalidn/Butalid_C950_PA/README.md

 Pseudocode for Nearest Neighbors Algorithm

 	while there are unvisited addresses in a list:

 		min_dist = first address in unvisited list

 		for j in unvisited list:

 			if equal to min_dist:

 				continue through loop

 			if distance between starting address and j is less than or equal to to the distance between the starting address and min_dist:

 				min_dist is now equal to j

-	at end of for loop:
+		\t at end of for loop:

-	next_address = min_dist
+		\t next_address = min_dist

-	distance between the starting address and next_address is calculated and saved
+		\t distance between the starting address and next_address is calculated and saved